pjlangley/js-isInside/README.md

 Note; We don't want anything to happen if the click event occured inside this DOM element: `<div class="box" id="js-box" data-id="box">`

-Here's what we pass to isInside:
+Here's what we pass to the method:
 `isInside( 'class', 'box', event )`

 - Firstly, we pass the **attribute name** of the DOM element to check for.
-The uncommented choice is the `class` attribute (but I could have gone with the `id` or `data-id` attribute)
+I went for the `class` attribute, but I could have gone with the `id` or `data-id` attribute instead
 - Then we pass the expected **value** of that attribute - in this case `box`
 - We finally pass it the `event` object
 - The method does the check, and returns `true` or `false`